misael-diaz/NumericalMethods/README.md

 supports the mentioned features.)

 ## Python
-The supplied codes uses Python 3 features (such as the f-strings), they won't execute successfully if you use Python 2.
+The supplied codes use Python 3 features (such as f-strings), they won't execute successfully if you use Python 2.
 I recommend using the Spyder 3 IDE because it provides a graphical user-interface GUI similar to that of MATLAB.